-Locke describes how the communication of motion of light to the retina will impel us to see a color, without any serious metaphysical speculation about the communication of motion.
+Locke describes how the communication of motion of light to the retina will impel us to see a color, without any serious speculation about the communication of motion or worries about transeunt causation.
 He provides no explanation of why a particular wavelength of light should correspond to a particular color, or why the vibration of the ear at should correspond to the sound it does.